classiuz/netse-api/README.md

-#### ⚒️ REST API created with Node.js and Express.js using TypeScript
+⚒️ REST API created with Node.js and Express.js using TypeScript

 ## 🚀 Getting Started

-Clone the repository and run npm install to install necessary dependencies
+Clone the repository and to install necessary dependencies

 ```bash
 git clone https://github.com/classiuz/netse-api.git